Raam043/Projects/Docker Project 1 - Manual + Automation CICD.md

 Run Jenkins application on :8080 port and setup the profile

 Create project repo on GitHub
+In my case i have used repo https://github.com/Raam043/Docker-CICD.git

 Add new file = `Dockerfile`
 ```sh